wiesdante/mcd-ancient-hunt-assistant/README.md

 * **Optimization:** The combination algorithm utilizes a smart "rune grouping" logic, reducing calculation times to milliseconds.

-## 🛠️ How to Run / Create Your Own Version

 ## 🤝 Contributing

 Found a bug or need to update the item tables?
 Feel free to reach me at Discord: **wiesdante**.